Why it’s important to achieve emotional control

 Being able to remain calm in a tense situation requires practice.
 Learn to keep quiet when you are justified to speak up and defend yourself.
 Slow down when you are justified to run your mouth.
 Do the opposite, but knowingly do the opposite.
 That’s the key to emotional control.
 You do things knowingly.

 A lot of people fail to control themselves and end up in bad situations at work, school, or at home.
-Saying sorry sometimes doesn’t help when it comes, time and time again, after you hurt someone.
-Don’t be that person who is known for hurting people none stop; you have to change.
+Saying sorry doesn’t help when it happens, time and time again, after you hurt someone.
+Don’t be that person who is known for hurting people; you have to change.
 You have to mature and practice controlling your emotions.

 Conclusion

-Love yourself because if you can stop yourself from walloping someone… controlling yourself is an art.
-Develop it and live your life having inner peace.
-Your body is your refuge the more you take care of it you will have less anxiety, stress, and weakness to be influenced by outside sources which try and manipulate you to go down bad roads.
+Love yourself because if you can stop yourself from fighting someone… controlling yourself is an art.
+Develop it and live your life learning how to grow your inner peace.
+Your body is your refuge, and the more you take care of it you will have less anxiety, stress, and weakness to be influenced by outside sources which try and manipulate you.